-We can be contacted via the school office on 01925 633927

-Our S.E.N.D.
-Governor is Mrs Donna Kendal
+We can be contacted via the school office on 01925 633927 Our S.E.N.D.
+Governor is Mrs Donna Kendal and the progress that they make.

-Dallam Primary School has a duty to inform our parents about the provision we make in our school for Children with additional needs and the progress that they make.
 It forms part of the Warrington Local Offer for learners with Special Educational Needs and Disabilities (S.E.N.D.)